learning-at-home/hivemind/README.md

 ## Key Features

-* Train neural networks of arbitrary size: parts of their layers are distributed across the participants.
 * Distributed training without a master node: Distributed Hash Table allows connecting computers in a decentralized network.
 * Fault-tolerant backpropagation: forward and backward passes succeed even if some nodes are unresponsive or take too